Murphy's 59-yard OT fumble return ends Cards' win over Vegas - NewsBreak

 Cardinals: RB James Conner was slowed by an ankle injury after his first carry of the second half.

-Raiders: Renfrow was evaluated for a concussion afterward. ...
-DL Bilal Nichols injured his shoulder in the second half and didn't return.
+Raiders: DL Bilal Nichols injured his shoulder in the second half and didn't return.

 UP NEXT